act-rules/act-rules.github.io/_rules/descriptive-labels-f0c5c5.md

 ## Assumptions

-This rule assumes that while having a differentiating [context](#context) that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under success criterion 2.4.6 Headings and Labels: Headings and labels describe topic or purpose.
+This rule assumes that while having a differentiating [context](#context) that is not [programatically determinable](#https://www.w3.org/TR/WCAG21/#dfn-programmatically-determinable) might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. 1.3.1 Info and Relationships, if text that has not been marked up as headings is used to split a form into different sections), this is allowed under [success criterion 2.4.6 Headings and Labels](https://www.w3.org/WAI/WCAG21/Understanding/headings-and-labels).

 ## Accessibility Support